bitcathedrals/pythonsh/README.md

 ./pysh-install.sh public
 ```

-It's a simple script so it's easy to verify that the script is afe.
+It's a simple script so it's easy to verify that the script is safe.

 ## pythonsh Configuration